top of page

 ADA Reasonable Modification Policy

-The Conklin Davis Center for the Visually Impaired is committed to providing safe, reliable, efficient, and accessible service to its customers.
-To ensure equality and fairness, the Center for the Visually Impaired will make reasonable modifications to policies and procedures to ensure that individuals with disabilities have equal access to all of its services.
+Conklin Davis Center for the Visually Impaired is committed to providing safe, reliable, efficient, and accessible service to its customers.
+To ensure equality and fairness, Center for the Visually Impaired will make reasonable modifications to policies and procedures to ensure that individuals with disabilities have equal access to all of its services.

 Exceptions would include modifications that: